MarlenSchlotheuber/CBASS_Microsensor_ROS/README.md

 # Temporal resolution of hydrogen peroxide (H2O2) dynamics during heat stress do not support a causative role in coral bleaching

-The goal of this project is to reproduce all analyses and figures of the paper
+The goal of this repository is to reproduce all analyses and figures of the paper

 > Title: Temporal resolution of hydrogen peroxide (H2O2) dynamics during